 - Jail Time: Up to 3 Years

-A professional criminal defense lawyer in Los Angeles can assist individuals facing either misdemeanor or felony PC 69 charges.
+A professional criminal defense lawyer in Los Angeles can assist individuals facing either a misdemeanor or felony PC 69 charges.

 PC 69 Charges and Criminal Defenses